rixMS/Advertising/advertising/hotel-feed/create-csv-hotel-feed.md

 Because Microsoft attempts to match properties in your hotel feed to businesses in Bing Maps, it is important that the data you provide about the hotel is accurate and complete.

 If your hotel has missing or incorrect information, Microsoft may not be able to match it.
 If Microsoft cannot match the hotel, Microsoft will not advertise it.
-After your TAM imports your hotel feed file, they'll send you a report that indicates which hotels Microsoft matched or didn't match.
+After you upload your hotel feed file, you will be able to view the results of matching in the same user interface.
 If Microsoft didn't match the hotel, the report includes the message, *Unable to match this hotel to a property in Bing*.
-For help improving your match rate, work with your TAM.
+For help improving your match rate, reach out directly to the Microsoft representative you were working with.